QiSima/TimeSeriesForecasting-RD/README.md

 # Reinforced Decoder: Towards Training Recurrent Neural Networks for Time Series Forecasting
-Pytorch implementation of the [Reinforced Decoder](http://arxiv.org/abs/2406.09643) (Reinforced Decoder).
+Pytorch implementation of the Reinforced Decoder.
 Here, a novel training and decoding approach that introduces auxiliary models and leverages reinforcement learning to guide the decoder processing, is proposed for S2S models in time series forecasting.

 ## Getting Started
 To get started, ensure you have Conda installed on your system and follow these steps to set up the environment: